vshantam/Blindness_Detection/README.md

     dareenalharthi/jamalon-arabic-books-dataset               Jamalon Arabic Books Dataset                        1MB  2019-08-15 18:58:06             72
     samhiatt/xenocanto-avian-vocalizations-canv-usa           Avian Vocalizations from CA & NV, USA               1GB  2019-08-10 00:16:10             44
     Madgrades/uw-madison-courses                              UW Madison Courses and Grades 2006-2017            90MB  2018-05-15

+Now, that you are all setup, let get us into the world of Deep Learning.

 <h5><b>This is currently ongoing project</b></h5>